-It was a man called Max von Stephanitz that developed the breed as we know it today.
-Aiming to create the ultimate herding dog, Von Stephanitz searched for a dog that would be athletic, intelligent and loyal.
+A man called Max von Stephanitz developed the purebred german shepherd breed as we know it today.
+Aiming to create the ultimate herding dog Von Stephanitz searched for a dog that would be athletic, intelligent, and loyal.

-The Labradors’ history can be traced all the way back to the 1700’s.
+The Labrador retriever’s history can be traced all the way back to the 1700s.
 Originally known as the St. John’s dog, its love of water is well known.

-The Lab’s legendary work ethic and desire to please made it a perfect partner for fishermen who used it to retrieve both nets and fish.
+The Labrador retriever’s legendary work ethic and desire to please make it a perfect partner for fishermen who used it to retrieve both nets and fish.

-It was the work of two English Aristocrats that established the modern day Labrador.
-James Harris, the second Earl of Malmesbury and Walter Scott the fifth Duke of Buccleuch, were responsible for bringing some of the first St. John’s dogs into the United Kingdom.
+It was the work of two English Aristocrats that established the modern-day Labrador dog breed.
+James Harris, the second Earl of Malmesbury, and Walter Scott, the fifth Duke of Buccleuch, were responsible for bringing some of the first St. John’s dogs into the United Kingdom.

-As with all mix breed dogs, there are a lot of genetic variables.
-Since both the Labrador and the German Shepherd breeds have a range of coat colours, and the German Shepherd can be either long or short hair it’s hard to provide an accurate description.
+As with all mixed-breed dogs, there are a lot of genetic variables.
+Since both the Labrador and the German Shepherd breeds have a range of coat colors, and the German Shepherd can be either long or short hair, it’s hard to provide an accurate description.

-However, it is possible to provide generalisations of size and appearance of the shepherd lab mix as long as you bear in mind that hybrid dogs can differ a lot.
+However, it is possible to generalize the size and appearance of the shepherd lab mix as long as you bear in mind that mixed-breed dogs can differ a lot.

-So, in general, Shepradors are a medium to large dog, typically standing between 20 to 27 inches tall and weighing in at around 50-100 pounds.
+So, in general, the shepherd lab mix is a medium to large dog.
+Typically standing between 20 to 27 inches tall and weighing in at around 50-100 pounds.

-While the Sheprador often has the rounded head shape of the Labrador, it often has a finer and longer muzzle more akin to their Shepherd parent.
+While the Sheprador often has the Labrador’s rounded head shape, it often has a finer and longer muzzle more akin to their german shepherd parent.
 Also, the ears may be floppy or erect or somewhere in between!

-In addition to this, their coat length and colour also varies depending on the parent dogs but include; tan, brown, black, white and gold.
+In addition to this, their coat length and color also vary depending on the parent dogs.
+But include; tan, brown, black, white, and gold.

-Dogs like the German Shepherd Lab mix are bred so that we can benefit from the best of their parent breed characteristics.
-This includes appearance and behaviour, and these hybrid dogs can present an unexpected combination of personality traits.
+Dogs like the German Shepherd Lab mix are bred to benefit from the best of their parent breed characteristics.
+This includes appearance and behavior.
+But these mixed dogs can present an unexpected combination of personality traits.

-Looking at the parent breeds can again provide clues to what you can expect.
+Looking at the parents can again provide clues to what you can expect.
 In this case, both parent breeds are working dogs.
-The Labrador was bred to retrieve and the German shepherd to herd.
-Combining these two breeds produces an active dog that thrives on exercise.
+The Labrador retriever was bred to retrieve and the German shepherd to herd.
+Combining these two breeds produces an active dog that thrives on exercise and mental stimulation.

 So what else can you expect from your Sheprador?
-The German Shepherd lab mix often inherits the fun loving, easy going personality of the Labrador along with the confident, devoted and protective nature of the German Shepherd, making it an ideal family dog.
+The German Shepherd lab mix often inherits the fun-loving, easy-going personality of the Labrador along with the confident, devoted, and protective nature of the German Shepherd, making it an ideal family dog.